Most occupational pension schemes are set up under a trust.

 In the event that MPF becomes insolvent, it may be possible for any deficit to be recovered from the Financial Services Compensation Scheme (FSCS).
 The FSCS website at www.fscs.org.uk advises that for claims relating to long-term insurance policies the maximum compensation is 100% of the claim with no upper limit.
 However, we believe that this position has yet to be tested.

-If the Scheme terminates and the Trustee decides to wind up the Scheme, the Rules of the Scheme oblige the Trustee to set aside such part of each member’s personal account as the Trustee considers is needed to meet any expenses relating to the operation and winding up of the Scheme.
+If the Scheme terminates and the Trustee decides to wind up the Scheme, member’s pension pots are protected and cannot be used to meet any expenses relating to the operation and winding up of the Scheme.

 Currently, some members who take retirement benefits from the Scheme do so by securing an annuity with an insurance company.
 An annuity pays a pension income, usually for life.
 If the provider of such an annuity were not to meet its obligations due to insolvency, the member may qualify for compensation from the FSCS.
 The maximum level of protection is currently stated on the FSCS website as 100% of the retirement income the member is drawing down from that product as a benefit falling due.